yev/seleniumMvnScreenshot/README.md

 2. The plugin will find by reflection the webDriver instance you are using and will do the rest for you.

 ## Results
+After running your testNg selenium tests with maven, you will find for each failed test the screenshot which was taken automatically when this particular test failed.
 ![maven target dir example](https://raw.githubusercontent.com/yev/seleniumMvnScreenshot/master/docs/mvnTargerFolder.png)